Supporting Children Through Divorce

 Helping Kids Navigate Divorce: A Parent’s Guide

-Were you aware that roughly 40-50% of marriages in the United States result in divorce?
-This results in millions of children experiencing the difficulties and transitions associated with their parents splitting up.
-Assisting children in navigating their parents’ divorce and providing support through these challenging times is essential for their emotional health and lasting resilience.
+Did you know that around 40-50% of marriages in the United States end in divorce?
+This means that millions of children are faced with the challenges and changes that come with their parents splitting up.
+Helping children navigate their parents’ divorce and offering them support during these tough times is crucial for their emotional well-being and long-term resilience.

 Divorce can be overwhelming for children of all ages, but there are steps that parents can take to help them navigate this journey with understanding and care.
 By providing support, open communication, stability, and seeking additional resources, parents can create a positive environment for their children to cope and adjust.